railslove/epics/README.md

 # Epics

-EPICS is a ruby implementation of the [EBICS](http://www.ebics.org/) (Electronic Banking Internet Communication Standard).
+EPICS is a ruby implementation of the [EBICS](https://www.ebics.org/) (Electronic Banking Internet Communication Standard).

+It supports EBICS 2.5.

 The client supports the complete initialization process comprising INI, HIA and HPB including the INI letter generation.
 It offers support for the most common download and upload order types